How to Get Your Baby to Sleep on Their Own Without a Fight.

 For weeks we struggled with this, and it wasn’t until I learned to look for his early signs of being tired and start getting him ready for his nap right then that we finally stopped having such a hard time with bedtime.

 So do yourself a favor and learn your baby’s early signs of being tired and get them ready for bed then, not later.
+If you aren’t sure what your baby’s early sleep cues are, here are a couple common ones to watch out for:

-Some early baby sleep cues include:
+Some baby sleep cues include:

 💜 rubbing eyes/face